XaviArnaus/pitxu/README.md

 ### Onnxruntime
 Onnxruntime is a dependency from Piper.
 It is needed for the TTS as controlls the model.
 It simply does not get installed due to the `--no-deps` param in the section below.
-Needs to be installed by `poetry add numpy -vvv`.
+Needs to be installed by `poetry add onnxruntime -vvv`.

 ## Install packages that fail with Poetry